 Whisky branding design has a different aesthetic to beer cans, as they have different heritages, production processes and consumers.
 Your branding needs to create an impact, which can include distinctiveness.
 However be careful what you’re communicating with your graphic design.
 Your non-verbal messaging needs to be coherent, not confusing.

 Consider your digital presence

 While drinking will never be an activity which becomes a virtual experience, your online brand should be consistent with your print brand.
 Ask yourself, is your messaging easily readable?
 Are you using high-quality product photographs?
-Checking that nuts and bolts of your website are working is always worthwhile.
+Checking that the nuts and bolts of your website are working is always worthwhile.

 Make your marketing as good as your product

 Hire the best graphic designer and copywriter you can find, and the process will be easier.
-Working with a freelance designer who you know is flexible enough to adapt to your style is just as important as a designer who is experienced in the sector.
-Make time for multiple revisions, amendments and don’t forget to hire a professional proofreader, who are worth their weight in gold.
+Working with a freelance designer who you know to be flexible enough to adapt to your style is just as important as a designer who is experienced in the sector.
+Make time for multiple revisions, amendments and don’t forget to hire a professional proofreader, as they are worth their weight in gold.

-The great thing about alcohol is that there’s potential to get a bit naughtier in your marketing than other industries.
+The great thing about alcohol is that there’s potential to get a bit naughtier in your marketing than in other industries.
 In 2019 Carlsberg promised better beer via their Brexit campaign-parodying battle bus.
 Likewise, Brewdog are no stranger to a publicity stunt, with their meat and vegan burger offering, a product pleasing nobody but grabbing plenty of attention.
 Would you trust an insurance company or funeral director to do something outrageous?
 Of course you wouldn’t.
 But some timely, fun messaging can be a hugely worthwhile investment for a product that only promises to get its consumer merry.

 Embrace your heritage